 There are so many reasons to stay in a ‘homestay’ for me with was the best part.
 In San Pedro I stayed with the most lovely family, I got to know them, we laughed at my terrible Spanish and I got to eat 3 meals a day 6 days a week with them.
 You not only get to practice your chosen language but you also get a real insight into like that place.
 If it’s an option I would always choose full emersion.

 Also, another thing to think about with this is the place you are studying.
 In Guatemala, there are 3 main places to learn Spanish.
 I chose San Pedro over the others as most of the local people don’t speak English and there are less English speaking people around.
 Somewhere like Antigua, it’s much easier to not speak Spanish outside of the school.
-In Colombia, the best place to learn is Medellín you can read about my experience at Toucan Spanish School here.
+In Colombia, the best place to learn is Medellín you can read about finding the best Spanish school in South America here.

 So just to wrap up here is a list of things to think about: